davatorium/rofi/doc/rofi.1.markdown

 Specify icon theme to be used.
 If not specified default theme from DE is used, *Adwaita* and *gnome* themes act as fallback themes.

+`-fallback-icon-themes`

+Specify one or more fallback icon themes to be used.
+*Adwaita* and *gnome* themes are set as default fallback themes.

 `-markup`

 Use Pango markup to format output wherever possible.